XUJINKAI/ovpn/README_en.md

 [中文说明](README.md)

-A lightweight OpenVPN manager.
-The commands are simple.
-Password authentication and configuration templates are built in.
+A lightweight, easy-to-use OpenVPN manager with password authentication, configuration templates, and connection event hooks.

 - Deploy OpenVPN quickly
 - Use client certificates, with optional passwords